-In order to safeguard the school community from the spread of certain vaccine-preventable diseases and in recognition that prevention is a means of combating the spread of disease, the board strongly urges that susceptible school staff members (including volunteers) provide evidence of immunity against TD (Tetanus-Diphtheria) and MMR (Measles, Mumps and Rubella).
+In order to safeguard the school community from the spread of certain vaccine-preventable diseases and in recognition that prevention is a means of combating the spread of disease, the board strongly urges that school staff members (including volunteers) provide documentation of immunization or evidence of immunity against certain vaccine-preventable diseases.
+The following immunizations are recommended for school staff: measles, mumps, rubella (MMR), varicella (chickenpox), diphtheria, tetanus, and pertussis (Tdap and Td), and influenza (flu).
 Staff members born prior to January 1, 1957 need not provide evidence of immunity to measles; these individuals are considered naturally immune.

+A staff member may claim an exemption for religious, philosophical or medical reasons.
+Staff members without an acceptable immunization record on file may be excluded, as he/she is considered to be susceptible.
 In the event of an outbreak of a vaccine-preventable disease in school, the local health officer has the authority to exclude a susceptible staff member.
-A staff member granted an exemption for religious, philosophical or medical reasons or without an acceptable immunization record on file may be excluded, as he/she is considered to be susceptible.
-If excluded he/she is not eligible to receive sick leave benefits because of the exclusion itself.
+If excluded, he/she is not eligible to receive sick leave benefits because of the exclusion itself.
 To qualify for benefits, he/she must be ill or temporarily physically-disabled.

-The superintendent or designee shall evaluate all job duties of district employees to determine which employees have reasonably anticipated on-the-job exposure to blood or other potentially infectious material.
-The district shall maintain a list of job classifications where employees have reasonably anticipated exposure to blood or other potentially infectious material.
-The hepatitis B vaccine shall be provided at the district’s expense to all employees identified as having risk of directly contacting blood or other potentially infectious material at work.
+The superintendent or designee will evaluate all job duties of district employees to determine which employees have reasonably anticipated on-the-job exposure to blood or other potentially infectious material.
+The district will maintain a list of job classifications where employees have reasonably anticipated exposure to blood or other potentially infectious material.
+The hepatitis B vaccine will be provided at the district’s expense to all employees identified as having risk of directly contacting blood or other potentially infectious material at work.

-The district shall provide annual training to all employees with reasonably anticipated exposure to blood or other potentially infectious material.
-All employees shall receive district provided training on HIV/AIDS within six months of initial employment.
+The district will provide annual training to all employees with reasonably anticipated exposure to blood or other potentially infectious material.
+All employees will receive district provided training on HIV/AIDS within six months of initial employment.

-Records shall be kept in strict confidence regarding the hepatitis B vaccine status of all employees with reasonably anticipated exposure to blood or other potentially infectious material and for each occupational exposure an employee has to blood or other potentially infectious material.
-The records shall be kept for the duration of the employee’s employment, plus thirty years.
-The district shall also keep records that employees have received appropriate training.
+Records will be kept in strict confidence regarding the hepatitis B vaccine status of all employees with reasonably anticipated exposure to blood or other potentially infectious material and for each occupational exposure an employee has to blood or other potentially infectious material.
+The records will be kept for the duration of the employee’s employment, plus thirty years.
+The district will also keep records that employees have received appropriate training.